dsusco/tp.net-armageddon.org/_site/_units/warmonger-class-titan.md

 ---
-date: "2014-09-09T09:47:11-04:00"
+date: "2014-10-31T15:41:09-04:00"
-name: "Imperator Class Titan"
+name: "Warmonger Class Titan"
 type: "WE"
 speed: "15cm"
 armour: "4+"
 cc: "4+"
-ff: "3+"
+ff: "5+"
 special_rules:
+  - "damage-capacity-12"
-  - "netea-dc12"
+  - "fearless"
-  - "netea-fearless"
+  - "inspiring"
-  - "netea-inspiring"
+  - "reinforced-armour"
-  - "netea-reinforced-armour"
+  - "void-shields-8"
-  - "netea-walker"
+  - "walker"
 notes:
   |
-    May step over units and pieces of terrain that that are lower lower than the unit’s knees and less than 2cm wide.
+    Armed with any eight of the following: Barrage Missile, Deathstrike Missile, Vortex Missile or Warp Missile.May step over units and pieces of terrain that that are lower lower than the unit’s knees and less than 2cm wide.
 Critical Hit Effect: The unit’s plasma reactor has been breached.
 Roll a D6 for each breach on the unit in the end phase of each turn.
 On a roll of 1 the unit is destroyed and all units within 5cm suffer a hit on a roll of 4+, and on a roll of 4–6 the breach has been repaired.
 Any breach not repaired causes one point of damage.
 weapons:
   -
-    id: "plasma-annihilator"
+    id: "vengeance-cannon"
     arc: "FwA"
   -
-    id: "hellstorm-cannon"
+    id: "barrage-missile"
-    arc: "FwA"
+    multiplier: "0-8"
   -
-    id: "defense-laser"
+    id: "deathstrike-missile"
+    multiplier: "0-8"
   -
-    id: "quake-cannon"
+    id: "vortex-missile"
+    multiplier: "0-8"
   -
+    id: "warp-missile"
+    multiplier: "0-8"
+  -
-    id: "battle-cannon1"
+    id: "twin-hydra-autocannon"
     multiplier: "4"
+  -
+    id: "head-gun"
   -
     id: "teritary-arms"
 ---